telerik/fiddler-everywhere-docs/migration.md

 The license owner can migrate the active Fiddler product subscription and all assigned seats through the following steps:

-1. Open the licensed product login forms.

-    * (Fiddler Everywhere) Open the latest version of the Fiddler Everywhere application to migrate a Fiddler Everywhere license.

-    * (Fiddler Jam) Open the [Fiddler Jam portal](https://jam.getfiddler.com) to migrate a Fiddlerm Jam license.

-    * (Fiddler Everywhere & Fiddler Jam) Open the login page from the [Fiddler Dashboard site](https://dashboard.getfiddler.com/login) to migrate all product licenses.
+1. Open the login page from the [Fiddler Dashboard site](https://dashboard.getfiddler.com/login) to migrate all product licenses.

 1. Follow the **Sign In** link.